 In a strong statement, House Speaker and prominent Republican Paul Ryan urged us not “to jump to some conclusion not knowing the full facts” when asked whether the police should be able to confiscate guns from the mentally ill.
 This is possibly one reason when it comes to incidents like these that people feel like it is in the best interest of the public to know what’s going on.
 By investing in devices like a police scanner and choosing to learn more, it may help put your mind at ease when it comes to knowing what’s going on in your community and hearing accurate information.

 Ryan sure knows what he’s talking about.
-More expansive background checks, the prohibition of military-grade firearms, and the establishment of strict psychological testing for gun owners would just be too simple.
+More expansive background checks at a national and also state level (such as this Colorado background check for example), the prohibition of military-grade firearms, and the establishment of strict psychological testing for gun owners would just be too simple.
 And if we didn’t all have the unrestricted right to own assault weapons, how else would we fight back if King George imposed more taxes on us?

 But something must be done.
 Thoughts and prayers simply aren’t enough.
 Thus, in a time when our fellow students across the country are getting mowed down by gunfire more frequently than Orrin Hatch blinks, we ask the Republicans in Washington D.C. to obfuscate and misdirect as much as possible.
 We’re frightened to go to school because of deep, visceral fear — so please, take as much time as you need.

 Thankfully, conservative intellectuals know just what to do.
 There are the obvious solutions like physical security methods, for example you can see turnstiles at Daosafe’s site which would stop anyone without the correct ID from being able to enter schools, but these are our favorite ideas we’ve seen or come up with to prevent school shootings.